sp-hash/TeamBlackMiner/INSTALL_WINDOWS.md

 ## How to run
 Edit one of the provided pool scripts (see: [HOW-TO](https://github.com/sp-hash/TeamBlackMiner/blob/main/HOW-TO.md)).

-Or just run one of the scripts as it is to test TBM.
+Or just run one of the scripts as it is to test Team Black Miner:

-Example:
 ```bash
 cd TeamBlackMiner_1_10_cuda_11_4
 .\tbminer_ethermine_eth.bat